ddavignon/project2-chatapp/README.md

 ## What are known problems, if any, with your project?

- I don't have enough socketio tests.
  I was having trouble with the testing and kept getting an unusual error.
 I ended up upgrading Flask-SocketIO  from 2.8.2 to the latest version 2.8.5.
 I was able to add two socketio_tests and will add more if I get the time to work on the project more.
+ You can see the error that I was getting below.

 ![Alt text](socketio_error.png)